 - We interrogate patient samples to identify molecular features that predict disease prognoses and responses to therapies.

 - The goal is to identify novel potentially curative therapeutic strategies for otherwise intractable diseases.

-- We utilize genomics and orthogonal high dimensional assays to resolve the cellular and genetic mechanisms governing immune homeostasis.
+- We integrate human genetics, functional genomics, and orthogonal high dimensional assays to resolve the cellular and genetic mechanisms governing immune homeostasis.

 - These approaches have led to the following discoveries:

-- We leverage these discoveries to identify novel therapeutic strategies for inflammatory diseases and cancer.
+- We leverage these discoveries to identify novel therapeutic strategies for inflammatory diseases.

 “In God we trust, all others [must] have data.”